 Dozens of rescue workers reached the scene, despite the mountainous terrain and wintry weather conditions.

-President Abdelaziz Bouteflika sent his condolences to families of the "martyrs" and has decreed three days of national mourning to begin on Wednesday, said state TV.'Storm and snowfall'
+President Abdelaziz Bouteflika sent his condolences to families of the "martyrs" and has decreed three days of national mourning to begin on Wednesday, said state TV.

 The plane was originally reported to have been carrying 99 passengers and four crew members.